-- Staff recommendations are available online prior to the meeting. - If you would like to speak about a project, please have all your comments organized so you are able to share all your considerations within the two minute time limit.
+- Staff recommendations are available online prior to the meeting. - Anyone can speak before the Commission during a public hearing.
+Representatives of neighborhood groups or other organizations may speak for five minutes if written notice is received no later than the day prior to the meeting day.
+Councilmembers may speak at the beginning of the meeting, after an item is presented by staff, or during the public hearing on that Item, with no time limit. - If you would like to speak about a project, please have all your comments organized so you are able to share all your considerations within the two minute time limit.
 Comments may also be sent to the office in advance via email, fax, or postal service.
-See agenda for contact information. - If multiple people wish to speak on the same topic, consider selecting one spokesperson to speak for all of you or divide the points you want to make between multiple speakers so there is no repetition of information.
+See agenda for contact information.

+• If multiple people wish to speak on the same topic, consider selecting one spokesperson to speak for all of you or divide the points you want to make between multiple speakers so there is no repetition of information.